 Sellers want to pick the strongest buyer they can.
 The larger the downpayment the more likely the deal will close.
 Buyers with more money in the bank are stronger.
 In rapidly appreciating markets appraisals commonly fall short of the contract price, as the market could take several must to readjust to new price levels.
 Sellers want to get the price that they were offered.
 If the appraisal does come short, the fact that you have extra cash to cover the difference, helps them rest at ease.

+Veteran agents who deal with multiple offer situations frequently know that you never write round numbers.
+Think of it like the game show, the price is right.
 There is nothing more frustrating than losing a property because another buyer with more experience in multiple offers chose to write an odd number offer price ever so slightly above yours!
 (I once had a client who lost multiples a few years back with a $1,700,000 offer to a $1,710,000 offer…neither of us were happy campers).
-Let’s say your best and final is $450,000- I’d recommend making it $453,632 or something.
+Let’s say your best and final is $450,000- I’d recommend making it $453,632.
 Or maybe $451,105.
-Make it an odd number that is slightly more than an even number to give yourself the best chance of being the highest.
+What’s your lucky number?
+I hear 8’s are lucky- $452,888.
+What is the property address?
+305 Mohawk Ln?
+450,305.
+Whatever you do, just don’t make it the same number everyone else is going to pick.
+Make it an odd number that is slightly more and give yourself the best chance of being the highest.

 This goes a long way with real estate agents that come from the old school.
 Twenty to thirty years ago, before emails, cell phones, and fax machines, driving to the listing agents office and presenting your offer in person was the way everyone did it.
 When you go the extra mile, the listing agent will notice and know you are serious and want to close.